 My blog posts thus far have focused on fiction writing and editing.
 For a change of pace, let’s talk about business writing.
-Working in investor relations at a large company, I had firsthand experience with press releases, especially those in which we announced our quarterly financial results.
-Recently I’ve done some further thinking (and research) on how best to structure press releases, and I’ve compiled a set of tips which I hope you find helpful.
+Working in investor relations at a large company, I gained firsthand experience with press releases, especially those in which we announced our quarterly financial results.
+Recently I’ve done some further thinking (and research) on how best to structure press releases, and I’ve compiled a set of tips that I hope you find helpful.

 1. Be newsworthy